 Subject matter

 Another difference between the two largest assemblages is in the subject matter of the representational ceramic figurines.
 Many Pavlovian ceramic figurines depict carnivores (lions, bears, wolverines), as well as large herbivore species such as woolly mammoth and woolly rhinoceros.
 The zooarchaeological record from many Pavlovian sites indicates mammoths were the most abundant species at the site (Musil 2003).
-Reindeer were also abundant, while smaller, fur-bearing species such as wolf, hare and fox were also well represented in many assemblages (Musil 1994; 1997).
+Reindeer were also abundant, while smaller, fur-bearing species such as wolf, hare and fox were also well represented in many assemblages (Musil 1994, 1997).
 At some Pavlovian sites, carnivore species comprise 30–60 per cent of the total zooarchaeological MNI at the site, providing abundant evidence of Pavlovian interest in carnivores (Wojtal et al. 2020: 4).
 Carnivores were repeatedly depicted in Pavlovian ivory representational art, such as the famous carved lion ‘silhouette’ from Pavlov I (made in mammoth ivory).
 This interest in dangerous and carnivorous species is reinforced in the non-representational art from the site.
-43 per cent of the organic artefacts from Pavlov I SE were made from the bones and teeth of carnivore species (Wojtal 2020: 7).
+Some 43 per cent of the organic artefacts from Pavlov I SE were made from the bones and teeth of carnivore species (Wojtal et al. 2020: 7).
 Noteworthy examples of the appropriation of carnivore bones for art include an engraved lion metatarsus and an engraved wolverine hemi-mandible from Pavlov I (Farbstein 2010; García-Diez 2005).
 These ‘fierce’ animals clearly held cultural significance beyond sustenance and survival.
-They held artists’ interest in a variety of media and various forms of symbolic expression (see Farbstein 2010; 2011); Pavlovian ceramic figurines of lions, bears, and wolverines demonstrate that this interest spread to working with innovative materials and technologies as well.
+They held artists’ interest in a variety of media and various forms of symbolic expression (see Farbstein 2010, 2011); Pavlovian ceramic figurines of lions, bears and wolverines demonstrate that this interest spread to working with innovative materials and technologies as well.
 Ethnographic studies offer some evidence of rituals associated with carnivores, such as Khanty and Sami bear festivals (see Rydving 2010), supporting the notion that ritual or symbolic interest in animal species may not have corresponded with their value or importance as subsistence resources.

 In contrast, at Vela Spila, the most complete figurine is a herbivore, probably a deer or horse.
 This representation echoes the zooarchaeological record, in which ungulates and equids predominate.
 Unfortunately, it is impossible to assert a broader interpretation of the relationship between represented animals and hunted ones, because this is the only identifiable representational art from Vela Spila, not just in ceramic, but indeed in any material.
 Furthermore, it is the only example of representational mobiliary art from the entire Late Upper Palaeolithic record in the Balkans, although there is abundant evidence of Late Upper Palaeolithic non-figurative art and personal ornamentation from the region (Cristiani et al. 2014).